Prapatsorn-A/a2-language-model/README.md

 - `best-val-lstm_lm.pt`: The saved state dict of the trained LSTM model, which is loaded for inference in the app.
 - `vocab.pkl`: A pickle file containing the vocabulary used by the model for text generation.
 - `images/`: Folder containing screenshots of the web application (e.g., `homepage.png` and `sample-prompt.png`)
+- `LSTM-LM-Report.pdf`: A PDF document providing a detailed report on the LSTM Language Model, including dataset acquisition, model training, and the web application interface.

 ## Dataset
 The dataset used for training the model is the **Star Wars dataset** from Hugging Face, titled *myothiha/starwars*.
 It consists of 25,197 text samples drawn from dialogues and narratives within the Star Wars universe, making it well-suited for generating contextually relevant text in a Star Wars-like style.